-It’s a very difficult thing to do.
+It’s a very difficult thing to do, prioritizing marriage.
 Prioritizing your marriage can easily get lost in the shuffle of kids, jobs, and activities.
 Keeping my husband at the forefront of my mind has to be something I think about and pray for each day.

 Kids bring us closer together because we’ve built a family together, by a miracle from God.
 But kids also can pull us apart if we choose to prioritize what the kids want over what our spouse wants and needs.